tanvalencianox/CCPRGG1L_EXAM/README.md

 email address)
 iamAwesome - true

-b.
-Create a sayMyStudentNumber() method that will display your student numberc.
-Create a sayMyEmailAddress() method that will display your student email addressd.
-Create a amIAwesome() method that will display if you are awesome!
+## Create a sayMyStudentNumber() method that will display your student numberc.
+Create a sayMyEmailAddress() method that will display your student email
+address

+## Create a amIAwesome() method that will display if you are awesome!